heather-yaple/auth-me-project/README.md

     ```json
     {
-      "message": "User already has a review for this spot"
+      "message": "User already has a review for this cabin"
     }
     ```